sad0p/d0zer/README.md

 # d0zer
-Elf binary infector written in Golang
+Elf binary infector written in Golang.
+It can be used for infecting executables of type ET_DYN and ET_EXEC with a payload of your creation.
+Utilizing the classic elf text segment padding algorithm by Silvio Cesar, your payload (parasite) will run before native functionality of the binary.